sam-kenney/now-cli/README.md

 Enter the city you live in: sydney
 ```

 These prompts will only occur on the first execution.
-This information is stored at `.now-cli/.credentials.json` should you ever need to update it.
+This information is stored in your home directory at `.now-cli/.credentials.json` should you ever need to update it.

 <code>
 <span>[TIME] </span><span style="color:magenta">21:19:06</span><br>